square/square-python-sdk/doc/api/payments.md

 Retrieves a list of payments taken by the account making the request.

+Results are eventually consistent, and new payments or changes to payments might take several seconds to appear.

 The maximum results per page is 100.

 ```python